 A major Park occasion, Groundhog Day has its roots deep in the Animal tradition of weather prognostication.
-The Park’s elaborate, all-day celebration of this important day attracts tens of thousands of Animals annually.
-But modern Park life has endowed the day with a political significance, as well.
-Park citizens, eager to discover what the new year has in store for them, await the annual Archons’ address, the first speech given by the 35 newly-selected Archons.
+The Park’s elaborate, all-day celebration of this important day attracts hundreds of thousands of Animals annually.
+And modern Park life has endowed the day with a political significance, as well: Park citizens and residents, who are eager to discover what the new year has in store for them, await the annual Archons’ address—the first official speech given by the thirty-five newly-selected Archons.

 ORIGIN AND HISTORY